Tent City 3 at UUC

 Some information that may help you in preparing a meal:

-• Plan a meal for 50 and include 5 vegan meals if you can, since there are several vegans who currently reside at Tent City 3.
+• Plan a meal for as many people as you can manage and include some vegan meals if you can, since there are typically several vegans residing at Tent City 3.

 • Bring your meal in large disposable containers that can be used for serving.
 The Tent City 3 residents will serve it up buffet style in their kitchen tent.